A photograph can instantly reveal hundreds of descriptive words about me.

 A photograph can instantly tell volumes about me.
 Yes.
 When my guard is down, I might reveal a glimpse into who I am.

 With a look.
 An expression.
 A telling glance.
-What words depict my style?
+Words depict my style.

 We are all so much more than what meets the eye.

 I’m not saying a photograph can’t reveal something in that brief second.

 I’m a dancer.
 I’m a runner.
 I’m a soccer player.